Bomoga/web-status-checker/README.md

 -Run the program following the specified instructions in the code comments or documentation.

 -View the output for the status of each URL and updated locations if applicable.

-# Language Used:

-Java

-# License:

-No license.
-This is a school project.